-Notice of the proffer amendment and special use permits applications have been transmitted to property owners within 500 feet of the site.
+Notice of this rezoning and special use permit application has been transmitted to property owners within 500 feet of the site.
 As of the date of this staff report, the Planning Office has not received any verbal or written comments on this proposal and is not aware of any community opposition.